 - Lump, hard knot or thickening inside the breast or underarm

 - Swelling, warmth, redness or darkening of the breast

 - Change in size or shape

 - Pain should be noted but it's usually not related to malignancy

 Breast tissue naturally has a bumpy texture.
 Some women have more lumpiness in their breasts than others.
 In most cases, this lumpiness is no cause to worry.
 Lumps that feel harder or different from the rest of the breast tissue a should be checked by your physician.

 Young people in general are at lower risk for breast cancer.
-However, if you have a significant family history, or have relatives who developed breast cancer at a young age, contact Roswell Park's Breast Cancer Screening Program for an evaluation.
+However, if you have a significant family history, or have relatives who developed breast cancer at a young age, contact Roswell Park’s High-Risk Breast Cancer Program for an evaluation.
 Regular screening and early detection is the best defense against breast cancer.